he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Gunslinger.md

 ## Stubborn<span class="item-type">Level 3</span>

 You don't like being told what to do, and you don't give up.
 Your proficiency rank for Will saves increases to expert.
-When you fail, but don't critically fail, a Will save against an effect that would give you the [[Controlled]] condition, you can attempt a second save against the effect at the start of your next turn.
+When you fail, but don't critically fail, a Will save against an effect that would give you the [[DATABASE/condition/Controlled|controlled]] condition, you can attempt a second save against the effect at the start of your next turn.
 On a successful second save, the controlled condition ends, though any other effects remain.
 As normal, failing this second save doesn't allow you to attempt a third save on the subsequent turn.

 ## Ability Boosts<span class="item-type">Level 5</span>